Lublin July (1980): Lublin strikes

 On the next day, during the meeting of the Politburo in Warsaw, Edward Gierek assured the apparatchiks that the difficulties were "temporary".
 Meanwhile, the strikes quickly spread to other factories in Lublin and the surrounding region.
 Among striking plants, there were Factory of Agricultural Machines Agromet, Lublin Car Repairs Shop, Lublin's Truck Factory and Lublin's Leather Factory.
-Workers of the Truck Factory also created their Strike Committee of 80 members, and demanded, among others, abolition of hard-currency shops and special outlets for privileged groups of society, as well as raising their family allowances to the levels received by the army and militia.
-Finally, their strike was settled for way less than had been demanded.
+Workers of the Truck Factory also created their Strike Committee of 80 members, and demanded, among other things, abolition of hard-currency shops and special outlets for privileged groups of society, as well as raising their family allowances to the levels received by the army and militia.
+Their strike was settled for much less than had been demanded.

-On July 12, the Świdnik factory, after its demands had been met, ended the strike, but by July 14, virtually the whole city of Lublin, together with the railroad network and city transit, came to a standstill.
-On strike were: Meat Factory, Lublin Factory of Scales, Poultry and Eggs Producer, City Transit Authority, Pharmaceutical and Herb Producer Herbapol, dairies, bakeries, the water heating plant, even the Work Cooperative for the Blind.
+On July 12, after its demands had been met, the Świdnik factory ended the strike, but by July 14, virtually the whole city of Lublin, together with the railroad network and city transit, came to a standstill.
+On strike were: Meat Factory, Lublin Factory of Scales, Poultry and Eggs Producer, City Transit Authority, Pharmaceutical and Herb Producer Herbapol, dairies, bakeries, the water heating plant, and even the Work Cooperative for the Blind.
 Lublin's rail workers began the strike on July 16 and, according to a legend, the railwaymen welded an engine to a track.
-Ultimately 150 factories employing 50,000 workers joined the strike, and the rail workers were regarded as the most militant and a key component of the strike, because earlier promises of pay rises to them had been broken by the management.
+Ultimately 150 factories employing 50,000 workers joined the strike.
+The rail workers were regarded as the most militant, and a key component of the strike, because earlier promises of pay rises to them had been broken by management.
 According to the CIA report, the situation was so serious that military vehicles were delivering food to stores and hospitals.